How Poor API Architecture Makes AI Agents Expensive

 AI in a regulated medical lab sounds like a compliance nightmare.
 Here is how a strategy-first approach made it work without breaking the rules.

-COBOL developers said writing unit tests in Java was easier than in their own language.
-Here's the interface architecture that made that possible on a 60-year-old mainframe.
+COBOL developers found writing unit tests in Java easier than in their own language.
+The interface architecture made it work on a mainframe.

 Testing a chatbot breaks every rule traditional testing relies on: same input, wildly different outputs, and bugs that live outside the code.